acceleratingdigitalskills/intro-to-R-for-MRs/learners/setup.md

 ### Linux

-Use Terminal
+Go to the [CRAN website](https://cran.r-project.org/bin/linux/) and follow the instructions for your distribution to download and install R.
+After R is installed, go to the RStudio download page.
+Under Installers select the version that matches your distribution, and install it with your preferred method.
+Once installed, open RStudio to make sure it works.

 :::::::::::::::::::::::::

-First, download R (there are 3 versions to choose from, depending on your device’s OS – Mac, Windows, or Linux) from here and install: https://cran.r-project.org

-After R is installed, download RStudio Desktop here: https://posit.co/downloads/

-Press on the ‘Download RStudio’ button.
-This will direct you to installation set up with 2 steps.
-Step 1 is installing R which you will have already done, so skip that and go to Step 2.
-Download RStudio by either pressing on the button below ‘2: Install RStudio’ or from the options available when scrolling down the web page (choose one depending on your OS) and install.

-Once installed, try opening RStudio Desktop to check that it works.

 The RStudio environment is what we will be working in during this lesson.